Nico Sturm: San Jose Sharks

 On the back of his success with the Avalanche, Sturm as a free agent was signed to a three-year, $6 million contract with the San Jose Sharks on 13 July 2022.

 Florida Panthers

 During the 2024–25 season, approaching the end of his contract with the Sharks, Sturm was traded to the Florida Panthers on 6 March 2025, alongside a seventh-round draft pick in 2027, in exchange for a fourth-round draft pick in 2026.
 He only played in 15 regular season games and 8 playoff games.
 He was a healthy scratch in the entire Final.
 The Panthers went on to win the Stanley Cup.
 With the Panthers requesting an exemption, his name was engraved on the Stanley Cup, as he did not automatically qualify.

 Return to Minnesota

 Having concluded his contract with the Panthers, Sturm left as a free agent and was signed to a two-year, $4 million contract with his original club, the Minnesota Wild, on 1 July 2025.

-Personal
+Personal life

 Sturm is engaged to fellow Clarkson alum and professional hockey player Taylor Turnquist.